 2. Listen to Your Turkish Coffee Fortune

 After drinking Turkish coffee fortune-telling is a must.
 Turkish coffee is a great way to end a beautiful meal you’ll find fortune tellers in many cafes.

 3. Fish at Bosphorus

 From September to June you’ll see fishermen on the Istanbul shore.
 To fish, you’ll need a fishing rod, a deck chair, and a bucket.
-Some fishermen enjoy raki or beer while they’re fishing.
 If you don’t know how to cast a line or how to fish, don’t worry; just ask one of the fishermen for help.
 “Rastgele!”
 (Good Luck!)

 4. Feed Street Cats

 There are cats almost everywhere in Istanbul.
-In Cihangir, Balat, Kadıköy and Moda you’ll find huge numbers of street cats.
-If you want to feed them you can buy cheap cat food at the big markets and in places selling animal food.
+In Cihangir, Balat, Kadıköy, and Moda, you’ll find huge numbers of street cats.
+If you want to feed them, you can buy cat food at the big markets and in places selling animal food.
 You just leave it out for them in cat food containers you’ll see around the city.

 5. Negotiate with Sellers